Kerr-Schild transformation of the Benenti-Francaviglia metric

 Proceeding in a manner analogous to the undeformed case, one finds that the coordinate transformation given in (\ref{5Dcoordtr}) brings the deformed metric $\D \tilde s^2=\ti g_{\mu\nu}\D \ti x^\mu \D \ti x^\nu $ back into the canonical form (\ref{5Ddefmetric}), now with the replacement $Q(q) \to \tilde Q(q)$.
 This demonstrates the consistency of the deformation procedure within the class of metrics admitting separable null geodesics.

 Although the writing of the distorted metric (\ref{5Ddefmetric}) into the Kerr-Schild ansatz (\ref{KerrSchild}), (\ref{5Ddefmetric}), (\ref{H_LMP}) is highly suggestive, the mere $Q\to \ti Q$ prescription from a simpler seed solution does not work, as far as the L\"u-Mei-Pope vacuum solution (\ref{LMP}) is concerned.
 As evident from the expressions in (\ref{QPLMP}), the functional form of $Q$ and $P$ for the L\"u-Mei-Pope solution is restricted by $Q(q)=-q^4 P(1/q)$.
 Hence, altering only $Q$ does not work, and the solution to ${}^{(1)\!}R^\mu{}_\nu=0$ becomes trivial $H=0$.
 This outcome is fully consistent with the general analysis in \cite{Ortaggio:2008iq,Srinivasan:2025hro}.
-Following the discussion of \cite{Ortaggio:2008iq,Srinivasan:2025hro}, the vacuum-to-vacuum Kerr-Schild transformation must satisfy the (generalized) optical constraint $\bar R_{0i0j}=L_{ik}L_{jk}-\frac 1{(D-2)\theta}L_{kl}L^{kl}S_{ij}$ (see \cite{Ortaggio:2008iq,Srinivasan:2025hro} for definition).
-A direct verification confirms that the null vector (\ref{5Dvec}) for the L\"u-Mei-Pope solution (\ref{LMP}) does not obey this condition thereby clarifying why it cannot be generated through such a straightforward prescription.
-By contrast, the optical constraint is satisfied for the $D=5$ Myers-Perry-AdS case.
+To see this, let us introduce the frame $\{k_\mu, n_\nu, m_{(i)\mu}\}$ in $D$ dimensions by $g_{\mu\nu}=-2 k_{(\mu}n_{\nu)}+\delta_{ij}m_{(i)\mu} m_{(j)\nu}$, where